mkostrun/omega-iseries-pid-server/README.md

 If *soak* and *ramp* are not set to 0 before *restart*, the PID controller will report error, and will not proceed with executions of commands.

 ![image2](https://github.com/mkostrun/omega-iseries-pid-server/blob/master/rlabplus/hotplate-resistor-pid2.png?raw=true)

+The figure compares two ways of ramp and soak, one by using built in functionality and the other via a telnet client that regularly changes *sp1*.
+While telnet client allows for better control of starting point (after the controller is put in *standby* mode OUTPUT1 is no longer active and its temperature may start to drop), the built-in function may be better in case of crash of the telnet server: this would not affect the ramp/soak of the PID, but it would stuck the PID on the last sp1 command it received from the client (and possibly burn down the lab, because at that particular sp1 the stove should not be left for too long).